 Flossing too often with the wrong technique can lead to gum damage and irritation, which, in turn, can actually create more dental concerns, such as tooth decay and gum disease.
 These signs may indicate that your flossing technique needs improvement, and you should limit flossing to once a day until you are able to take to your dentist about better flossing technique options.

-1. Gums are sore after flossing.
+1. Gums are sore after flossing

 Common flossing mistakes

-Choosing the wrong type of floss
+Using the wrong type of floss

 Flossing after brushing

 Now, this is a highly debated topic, and many will argue the benefits of both ways.
 However, a 2018 study showed that flossing before brushing provided better results when it came to reducing interdental plaque.
-However, flossing with the correct technique before or after brushing is better than not flossing at all.

 Flossing the gums instead of the teeth